EyobAshenaki/alx-pre_course/0x01-git/README.md

-this directory is about learning git in alx pre-course
+this directory is a beginner level learning about git in alx pre-course